Nanshashi/delta-demo1/README.md

 # delta-demo1
-This repository is built for Apna College practice class
+This repository is built for Apna College practice class.